AndyEhrhardt/feedback-app-react-material-ui/README.md

 Once they hit submit on the review page, their reponses are posted via axios to a database.
 At this point the user is thanked for their input and asked if they would like to leave more feedback.

 This data in the database is accessible through a get request on an admin page, and is viewed through a table.
 On this table the admin is able to update if any feedback needs review, through a put request, and also delete any feedback from the database.

+## Set Up

+Use the database information provided in the data.sql file to create an sql database.
+Make sure the database is named "prime_feedback" npm install npm run server
+*in a new terminal tab*
+npm run client